 Looming behind the tents, the truck hid them from the rough road approaching the site, and possibly provided plenty of illumination from its headlights.
 His taller tent with a broader base and a flatter top appeared neutral in color in the firelight and my little, blue domed pop-up, obviously smaller but not entirely dwarfed by his, lacked its cover.
-Not been visible from the fire, he attached it to the back hooks only, thankfully leaving the night sky visible through the top netting.
+Not visible from the fire, I eventually noticed he attached it to the back hooks only, thankfully leaving the night sky visible through the top netting.

 “Extra blankets,” I mumbled, “that’s what else I should have brought.”

 Next to his roll he left a book, the title of which was difficult to read as the beam of the flashlight caught just the edge of the paperback pages.
-His duffel bag, stuffed in the rear corner near my tent completed his gear.
+His duffel bag, stuffed in the rear corner near my tent, completed his gear.
 No pillow, but a third blanket folded near the top served in the same capacity.
 Both sleeping bags laid similarly arranged with their heads near the entrances, facing the flames.
-Grabbing my tote with my clothes, pajamas, and personal items from the truck, surprised but by no means bothered that it remained in the truck, I locked the door and proceeded to organize the inside of my tent as became my own camping routine.
+Grabbing my tote with my clothes, pajamas, and personal items from the truck, surprised but by no means bothered that it remained in the truck, I locked the cab door and proceeded to organize the inside of my tent as became my own camping routine.